-Does the thought of taking a summer vacation get you excited or does it send chills down your spine?
-Tweet
+Does the thought of taking a summer vacation with your chronic illness excite you or does it send chills down your spine?

 I loved traveling before I became chronically ill.